Singing without accompaniment. Italian for “in the manner of the chapel.”

 The flats and sharps at the beginning of each staff line indicating the key of music the piece is to be played.

-Italian for “tied together”.
-Indicates that musical notes are played or sung smoothly and connected.
-The player makes a transition from note to note with no intervening silence.
+(Italian for ‘tied together’) Musical notes are played or sung smoothly and connected.
+That is, the player makes a transition from note to note with no intervening silence.

 One of the two modes of the tonal system.
 Music written in major keys have a positive affirming character.